fndov/nixedit/README.md

 ## Nixedit
-A tool for managing your NixOS Configuration & System.
-Automate NixOS at every step.
+NixOS build automating utility, for your Configuration & System.
+Streamlined process.
 ### Features:
 - Search Configure Build Backup Update Delete Optimise in one step.
 - Integrates with Github to upload backups of your configuration.